For current political commentary, see the daily political notes.

 When you start a Lisp system, it enters a read-eval-print loop.
 Most other languages have nothing comparable to `read', nothing comparable to `eval', and nothing comparable to `print'.
 What gaping deficiencies!

 While I love the power of Lisp, I am not a devotee of functional programming.
 I see nothing bad about side effects and I do not make efforts to avoid them unless there is a practical reason.
-There is code that is natural to write in a functional way, and code that is more natural with side effects, and I do not campaign about the question.
-I limit my campaigning to issues of freedom and justice, such as to eliminate nonfree software from the world.
+There is code that is natural to write in a functional way, and code that is more natural with side effects, and I am not a partisan of either way.
+I limit my campaigning to issues of freedom and justice, such as the injustice of nonfree software.

 Lisp is no harder to understand than other languages.
 So if you have never learned to program, and you want to start, start with Lisp.
 If you learn to edit with Emacs, you can learn Lisp by writing editing commands for Emacs.
 You can use the Introduction to Programming in Emacs Lisp to learn with: it is free as in freedom, and you can order printed copies from the FSF.